-As expected, under-reporting is greatest in countries where Lassa fever surveillance is not routine, i.e., Ghana, Guinea, and Togo (17%, 25% and 38% respectively), conversely in Nigeria and Sierra Leone where surveillance is more available, however, heterogeneous under-reporting was estimated at 63% and 57% respectively.
-During the last decade 5,230 cases of Lassa fever have been reported, with 8,995 expected cases, with an estimated 3,765 unreported cases.
+As expected, under-reporting is greatest in countries in which Lassa Fever surveillance is not routine and there are few reported deaths, i.e., Ghana, Guinea, and Togo (17%, 25% and 38% respectively), conversely in Nigeria and Sierra Leone in which surveillance is more available under-reporting was estimated at 63% and 57% respectively.
+The lowest proportion of expected cases are reported from Benin (12%) which reports sporadic outbreaks based on identified deaths but has no routine surveillance.
+During the last decade 5,230 cases of Lassa Fever have been reported, with 8,995 expected cases, and with an estimated 3,765 unreported cases.

-These results are sensitive to the number of reported deaths due to Lassa fever which are likely to suffer from variable reporting by country.
-As deaths are associated with individuals who present to clinical settings following symptoms this method is unable to estimate the absolute number of cases in a community.
-The CFR of Lassa fever has been treated as spatially non-varying, the impact of the known different viral strains on disease severity is currently unknown.
+These results are sensitive to the number of reported deaths due to Lassa Fever which are likely to suffer from variable reporting by country.
+As deaths are associated with individuals who present to clinical settings following symptoms, this method is unable to estimate the absolute number of cases in a given community.
+The CFR of Lassa Fever has been treated as spatially non-varying, while the impact of the known different viral strains on disease severity is currently unknown.

 Conclusion

-The number of observed cases of Lassa fever is a significantly under-reported.
+The number of observed cases of Lassa Fever is significantly under-reported.
 This analysis has been performed to draw attention to the limitations in using reported case numbers when estimating the risk of disease in endemic countries and the risk of cases being exported from endemic countries.

 Funding